Parental Leave ("Elternzeit")

 What do I need to know?

-You can go on parental leave, when
+You can go on parental leave when

-• you live with your child and
+- you live with your child and

-• are personally responsible for looking after your child.
+- are personally responsible for looking after your child.

 Parental leave regulations apply to both your biological child and the biological child of your partner, as well as your foster children and adopted children.
-In exceptional cases, you can also take parental leave for your grandchild or your nieces and nephews.
+In exceptional cases, you can also take parental leave for your grandchild or nieces and nephews.
 But doing so is only possible if the child's parents cannot take care of him/her themselves.

 Important: Of course, you can still have your child cared for by a daycare centre or a baby minder during parental leave.
 To learn more about childcare, visit our chapter "Kita".

 Each parent can take up to three years of parental leave per child.
-In the case of the mother, however, this three-years-long parental leave includes the legally prescribed, six-weeks-long after-birth maternity leave during which the mother has to stay home.
+In the case of the mother, however, this three-year-long parental leave includes the legally prescribed, six-weeks-long after-birth maternity leave during which the mother has to stay home.

 You must register your planned parental leave in writing with your employer.
 Registration by phone or e-mail is not authorised.
 There is no specific form for this purpose, but on elternzeit.de, you will find a sample letter that you can customise for yourself.
 In the letter, you must mention the beginning and end of your parental leave.
 Keep in mind to ask for a written confirmation of the receipt of your application to avoid misunderstandings and problems later on.